 Your ID card is for identification only.
 To receive covered Services, you must be a current Member.
-Anyone who is not a Member will be billed as a non-Member for any Services he or she receives.
+Anyone who is not a Member will be billed as a non-Member for any Services they receive.
 If you let someone else use your ID card, we may keep your ID card and terminate your membership as described under "Termination for Cause" in the "Termination of Membership" section.